serpent-os/libmoss/README.md

 ### Making It Ergonomic

-1. All pointers should be replaced with the `scope ref` attribute as much as possible.
+1. At the very least, all pointer parameters should have the `scope` attribute except for
+   `const(char)*`-type parameters, where we're expected to pass a string using `someString.toStringz()`.
+If you're only adding a `scope` attribute, you may just edit it in the `bindings.d` file.
-2. If a parameter is passed to be assigned (e.g. `git_clone`, `git_XXX_option_init`), use the `scope out` attribute instead.
-You can usually infer this through the API documentation or the paramter name (i.e.
+2. If a parameter is passed to be assigned (e.g. `git_clone`, `git_remote_lookup`), use the `scope out` attribute instead.
+You can usually infer this through the API documentation or the paramter (e.g. an `out**`).
+If you're only replacing a pointer-to-pointer with a `scope out` pointer parameter, you may just edit it in the `bindings.d` file.
-   `out_`).
+3. All pointer parameters should be replaced with `scope ref` as much as possible.
+This primarily applies to structs that have a declared body (such as all structs with the form `git_x_options`).
+If you're only replacing a pointer with `scope ref`, you may just edit it in the `bindings.d` file.
+However, note for exceptions as outlined in the rule below.
+   - The `git_x_options` structs are particularly forgiving in that there are two identical functions for initializing them (`git_x_init_options` and `git_x_options_init`).
+In this case, we choose to exempt the `git_x_options_init` functions from rule (3) and only apply rule (3) on the `git_x_init_options` functions).
+4. Some structs, particularly structs who do not have a declared body and are assigned through a pointer-to-pointer or a ref to a pointer (such as `git_repository` and `git_remote`), cannot be passed as `ref` since they must be declared as a pointer.
+In these cases, ignore rule (3) and follow rule (1).
-3. Anything with `ref`/`out` disallows passing lvalues to it, therefore rule (1) will break any function that intends you to pass `null` to indicate an optional parameter.
-When this happens, copy the function into the `extra.d` file and only add a `scope` attribute to that particular parameter.
-Any other parameter can be annotated according to rule (1) and (2).
+5. Anything with `ref`/`out` disallows passing lvalues to it, therefore rule (3) will break any function that intends you to pass `null` to indicate an optional parameter.
+When this happens, copy the edited function into the `extra.d` file and follow rule (1) for that parameter.
+For the original function in the
-   (for reference, search for the definition of the two `git_clone` functions).
+   `bindings.d` file, you may add a `=null` default value to that parameter if desired.
+For reference, search for the definition of the two `git_clone` functions.

 On the ABI level, the signature of the functions are not changed.
 This is only for the purpose of satisfying the compiler and adhereing to Safe-D.